 In order to take part, you need to:

-- Center your investigation on one of the programs that we have selected (see the next section for more details).
+- Center your investigation on one of the programs that we have selected (see below).

-- Report your interesting challenge findings in a 6-page paper.
+- Report your interesting findings in a 6-page paper.

-- Submit your challenge paper on or before the short paper conference deadline (May 10, Midnight HST).
+- Submit your challenge paper on or before the deadline (May 2, Midnight HST).

 Your investigation and report must center on one of the following programs.
 You are free to concentrate on any particular version available, a comparison of different versions, or a smaller part of one particular version.
 You may also use associated documents/resources associated with those projects that you find online, e.g. test cases, version histories, information from bug databases etc.

-Apache Ant is a build-tool invoked from either the command line or an IDE plugin.
-The Ant website has links to the project’s subversion repository, enabling past versions to be analyzed, as well as a bug database.
-The source code includes JUnit tests.
+Hadoop is a distributed computing platform.
+It includes the Hadoop Distributed Filesystem (HDFS) and an implementation of MapReduce.
+The Hadoop website has links to the project’s subversion repository, enabling past versions to be analyzed, as well as a bug database and mailing list.

 WordPress is a popular website CMS/blogging framework written in PHP.
 The “Core Contributor Handbook” contains links to the project’s repository, bug tracker, and information about unit tests (with PHPUnit)